-Dr. Kevin Page is a senior researcher at the University of Oxford e-Research Centre, where he leads a team working on cultural and societal informatics.
+Dr. Kevin Page is an associate member of the Engineering Science faculty, and senior researcher at the University of Oxford e-Research Centre where he leads a team working on cultural and societal informatics.
 His research on web architecture and the semantic annotation and distribution of data has, through participation in numerous UK, EU, and international projects, been applied across a wide variety of domains including sensor networks, music information retrieval, scholarly texts, clinical healthcare, and remote collaboration for space exploration.

 His current work includes development of information seeking strategies for digital libraries, primarily through the use of knowledge graphs to provide contextual assistance to users.
 Dr. Page is Oxford investigator for the Mellon funded ‘Workset Creation for Scholarly Analysis and Data Capsules’ (WCSA+DC) where, alongside colleagues at the University of Illinois, he is exploring how these models can be applied to nearly 16 million volumes held in the HathiTrust Digital Library (HTDL).
 WCSA+DC continues the work of his earlier ‘Early English Print in the HathiTrust’ (ElEPHãT) project, for which he was PI, where he developed Linked Data methods for aligning external collections with the HTDL.
 As Technical Director of Oxford Linked Open Data (OXLOD) he is also working with colleagues and collections across the Gardens, Libraries, and Museums of the University of Oxford to apply his research locally, and is co-investigator of the Digging into Data Challenge project ‘Mapping Manuscript Migrations’ (PI Toby Burrows, Oxford) working with local and international collections.